Code-Institute-Submissions/sp-fitness/README.md

 ### Contact Page
 Form to provide contact information for potential customers

-## Fitness Page
+### Fitness Page
 Description of trainers view on different styles of workout, along with confirmation that they can vary any style to meet individual needs.
-Reviews at bottom of page from 'happy customers'
+Reviews at bottom of page from 'happy' customers

 ### Nutrition Page
 Description of how nutrition impacts health and fitness.
-Brief introduction to various dietary styles, which on smaller screen sizes are replaced with buttons that link to modals.#
+Brief introduction to various dietary styles, which on smaller screen sizes are replaced with buttons that link to modals.

 ## Testing
 I have run through all links on all pages, ensuring they all connect as intended.